-Here are five simple tips to remember when planning a journey in winter that will help you prepare for being late back and make an unexpected night out much more comfortable.
+Here are six simple tips to remember when A preparing for less daylight and planning a journey in winter that will help you prepare for being late back and make an unexpected night out much more comfortable.
 We’ve included a few of our favourite items of kit too, but as ever visit your local specialist retailer for a full debrief as there are lots of other options!

 - Carry a Headtorch